 - Break up family visits into smaller groups.

-- Walk in groups of 2 or shift to single file when needed, to allow other trail visitors to safely pass you from either direction.
+- Walk in groups of two or shift to single file when needed to allow other trail visitors to safely pass you from either direction.

-- Carry hand sanitizer, water and wipes to clean hands before and after visit.
+- Carry hand sanitizer, water, and wipes to clean hands before and after visiting.

-- Leash your dog and keep them on a shorter leash.
+- Leash your dog and keep it on a shorter leash.
 Retractable leashes are not recommended.

 - Clean up after your dog!